 All the above factors considered this a breakdown of how much an average trip to Georgia will cost per person per day.
 As mentioned earlier, this is following a low- to mid-range budget — accounting for the occasional splurge while staying in guesthouses and not eating every single meal out.

-So is Georgia expensive?
+So is Georgia expensive to travel?
+Is Tbilisi expensive?
 Not at all!
 Your total Georgia trip cost does not have to break the bank in the slightest and you can live very well in this beautiful nation on a shoestring budget.

-Are you curious about your total cost of a trip to Georgia?
+Are you curious about the total cost of a trip to Georgia?
 Have you been?
 Let us know in the comments!